tinacms/tina-self-hosted-demo/README.md

 After the repository is created, you will need to do the following steps to get the environment variables setup:

 1. Create a new personal access token (PAT) with content access to the new repository and copy the token as the value for the `GITHUB_PERSONAL_ACCESS_TOKEN` environment variable.
-2. Fill out the `GITHUB_BRANCH` environment variable with the branch you want to enable TinaCMS for (i.e. `main`).'
-3. Fill out the `NEXTAUTH_SECRET` environment variable with a random string.
+2. Fill out the `NEXTAUTH_SECRET` environment variable with a random string.
-4. Fill out the `NEXTAUTH_CREDENTIALS_KEY` environment variable with the key you want to use for storing user credentials in the KV database (i.e. `tinacms_users`).
+3. Fill out the `NEXTAUTH_CREDENTIALS_KEY` environment variable with the key you want to use for storing user credentials in the KV database (i.e. `tinacms_users`).

 # Local Development